Steve-Pilato/Steve-Pilato.github.io/_posts/2022-06-07-customer_satisfaction.md

 ### Lastly, here is the ROC for the “neutral or dissatisfied” class.

 ## And that’s it!
-This model still needs find tuning.
+This model still needs fine tuning.
 There was more exploration that could have been done with the hyperparameter tuning.
 There are also other models I would like to try out to see if I might be able to achieve better performance.
 Thank you for reading and please feel free to message me if you have any questions or comments!